5argon/UnityiOSNativeAudio/README.md

 # Plugin Release

-Both plugins are planned to be on the Asset Store later after I have made sure it is working fine in my own music game Mel Cadence (http://exceed7.com/mel-cadence/).
-Starting from iOS side then Android.
+Both plugins ([Native Audio](http://exceed7.com/native-audio/) and [iOS Native Touch](http://exceed7.com/ios-native-touch/)) are planned to be on the Asset Store later after I have made sure it is working fine in my own music game Mel Cadence (http://exceed7.com/mel-cadence/).

 If you don't want to wait or don't want to pay me (😭), this project already contains the most barebone form of both Native Audio and Native Touch.
 You can hack your own solution starting from examples in my code if you want.
 Part of it utilize the result from [this research](https://github.com/5argon/UnitySendMessageEfficiencyTest) to make sure the talk back from native to C# is the fastest possible.